hyunminkang/autogradescoper/docs/index.md

-# Welcome to autogradescoper documentation
+# Welcome to Autogradescoper Documentation

-This is the documentation for the `autogradescoper` toolkit.
+This is the official documentation for the `autogradescoper` toolkit.

-## What is autogradescoper?
+## What is Autogradescoper?

-`autogradescoper` is a software package that help instructors to create autograded programming assignments for students using [Gradescope](https://www.gradescope.com/){:target="_blank"}.
+`autogradescoper` is a software package designed to help instructors create autograded programming assignments for students using [Gradescope](https://www.gradescope.com/){:target="_blank"}.
+Currently, it supports a specific type of R programming assignments.

+## How is Autogradescoper Different from Other Tools?

+Several tools assist instructors in creating autograded programming assignments for Gradescope.
+The [Gradescope Autograder Documentation](https://gradescope-autograders.readthedocs.io/en/latest/){:target="_blank"} offers a language-agnostic guide with examples for [Python](https://gradescope-autograders.readthedocs.io/en/latest/python/){:target="_blank"} and [Java](https://gradescope-autograders.readthedocs.io/en/latest/java/){:target="_blank"}, but lacks specific examples for R programming.

+The [gradeR](https://github.com/tbrown122387/gradeR){:target="_blank"} package helps create autograded R programming assignments for Gradescope but requires a deep understanding of the Gradescope autograding system.

+`autogradescoper` simplifies this process for instructors by providing a step-by-step guide to create autograded R programming assignments for Gradescope without needing extensive knowledge of the Gradescope autograding system.

+## Future of Autogradescoper

 Currently, `autogradescoper` supports a specific type of R programming assignments.

-## How is autogradescoper different from other related tools?

-There are other tools that help instructors to create autograded programming assignments using Gradescope.
-The [Gradescoper Autograder Documentation](https://gradescope-autograders.readthedocs.io/en/latest/){:target="_blank"} provides a language-agnostic guide to creating autograded programming assignments for Gradescope.
-Several generic examples were provided for [Python](https://gradescope-autograders.readthedocs.io/en/latest/python/){:target="_blank"} and [Java](https://gradescope-autograders.readthedocs.io/en/latest/java/){:target="_blank"}.
-However, there is no specific example for R programming assignments.

-The [gradeR](https://github.com/tbrown122387/gradeR){:target="_blank"} package is a tool that helps instructors to create autograded R programming assignments for Gradescope.
-However, the `gradeR` package is not sufficient enough to create an autograder for Gradescope.
-It requires additional setup from a user who very well understand how Gradescope autograding system works.

-The `autogradescoper` toolkit is designed for instructors who want to create autograded R programming assignments for Gradescope without the need to completely understand the Gradescope autograding system.
-The instructors can follow the step-by-step guide provided in this documentation to create autograded R programming assignments for Gradescope.

-## Future of autogradescoper

-Currently, `autogradescoper` supports a specific type of R programming assignments.
-Future developments may allow us to support other programming languages or assignment types.
+Future developments may expand support to other programming languages or assignment types.
+If you are interested in contributing, please visit the [Development](development.md) section.
-Please visit the [Development](development.md) section if you are interested in contributing to this repository.